ulrich-hansen/desktop-theme-kit/readme.markdown

 ## [Installation](id:Installation)

-At the moment, desktop-theme-kit installs in two steps:
+At the moment, desktop-theme-kit is supposed to be installed in two steps:

 1. The .deb-package makes the groundwork.
 It installs all the files needed, updates debian-alternatives, sets some symbolic links and configuration files.